IBM/prompt-declaration-language/docs/tutorial.md

 A function only contributes to the output document when it is called.
 So the definition itself results in `""`.
 When we call a function, we implicitly pass the current background context, and this is used as input to model calls inside the function body.
 In the above example, since the `input` field is omitted, the entire document produced at that point is passed as input to the granite model.

+Notice that the arguments of function calls are expressions and cannot be arbitrary PDL blocks.

 ##  Grouping Variable Definitions in Defs

 In PDL, the above program can be written more neatly by grouping certain variable definitions into a `defs` section, as follows ([file](https://github.com/IBM/prompt-declaration-language//blob/main/examples/tutorial/grouping_definitions.pdl)):